 Tucking

-Tucking is a method used to tuck external genitals to create a flat aesthetic.
-Some trans and non-binary folk tuck to alleviate gender dysphoria and affirm their gender.
+Tucking is a method used to tuck external genitals (penis and testicles) to create a flat aesthetic.
+Some trans and gender diverse folk choose to tuck to alleviate gender dysphoria, affirm their gender and feel more comfortable in their body.

 Whether to tuck or not is an entirely personal decision - some people choose to tuck every day, only on special occasions or not at all - all are valid!

 There are different methods of tucking.
-Some people use specially designed tucking underwear (aka gaffs), some people use special tape, some people go DIY with stockings or tight underwear, and some people use a combination of some or all of these.
+Some people use specially designed tucking underwear also known as gaffs, some people use special body tape, like our SDH Mixtape, while others go DIY with stockings or tight underwear, and some people use a combination of some or all of these.

-Tucking underwear, or 'gaffs', are underwear that are designed specifically to tuck with.
-They tend to have a stiff front panel which helps keep everything securely in place.
+Tucking underwear, or gaffs, are underwear that is designed to compress external genitals, and keep them flattened and in place.
+Tucking underwear tends to have a stiff material front panel which helps keep everything securely in place.

-There aren't a whole lot of tucking underwear brands out there, but we stock a small range of the best tucking underwear brands we've found including Carmen Liu Lingerie, Hidden Candy Boutique, LeoLines and Tuck Buddies.
+At Sock Drawer Heroes, we stock a growing range of the best tucking underwear brands including trans women owned Carmen Liu Lingerie, Urbody and Origami Customs, as well as LeoLines and Tuck Buddies.

-If using tape, make sure to use a fabric medical / kinesio tape that has a bit of stretch and breathability to it.
+Some people choose to use special body tape instead or in addition to wearing tucking underwear.
+If you decide to use tape, make sure to use a fabric medical / kinesio tape that is breathable and has a bit of stretch to it.
 Never use gaffer tape, duct tape or any other kind of tape.
 We sell SDH Mixtape that is suitable for tucking.
-Mixtape is available in black and several skin tones, in both 3 inch and 4 inch widths.
-You can read more about application and removal of SDH Mixtape here.
+SDH Mixtape is available in black, several skin tones, and colours.
+It is available in 3 inch4 inch and 5 inch widths.
+The 3 inch width is most popular for tucking.
+You can read more about how to use tape for tucking in our Mixtape Taping Guide.

 Please note, we use the terms 'penis', 'scrotum' and 'testicles' to refer to particular body parts when specifically describing the tucking method.